tommytran732/tommytran.io/content/projects.md

 - [A Matrix server](https://matrix.arcticfoxes.net).
 - [A OpenVPN to ONC converter](onc.arcticfoxes.net).
 This is a simple fork of [thomkeh/ovpn2onc](https://github.com/thomkeh/ovpn2onc) with a dark theme.

-It also formerly included a Nitter instance and the a Signal TLS Proxy.
+It also formerly included Nitter and Signal TLS Proxy instances.

 Most of the configurations and deployment files are available on [GitHub](https://github.com/ArcticFoxes-net).